 - If the UML Class has got a "schemaType" (ref.
-6.2.1) tagged value with a value that is equal to an XML Schema pre-defined simple type from the list provided in (ref.
-6.2.3), the value of "RestrictionBase" is this XML Schema pre-defined type name. - 2.
+6.2.1) tagged value, this value must be an XML Schema pre-defined simple type from the list provided in (ref.
+6.2.3).
+The value of "RestrictionBase" is this XML Schema pre-defined type name. - 2.
 If the UML Class has neither got a "schemaType" nor a "schemaTypeInclude" tagged value, the value of "RestrictionBase" is the name of the class' superclass.
 Note that 6.2.4 ensures that any such a class does have a superclass.